I think I traumatized one of my kindergarteners with my lesson plan on how to make a leprechaun trap.

 I'm hoping to build my children's excitement for the Festival of Lights while they're still young, so we can build family traditions for years to come.
-So to pump them up, we will be doing tons of Hanukkah preschool activities.
+So to pump them up, we will be doing tons of Hanukkah preschool and pre-k activities.
 Join us!

 *As an Amazon affiliate, I may get a small commission for purchases made through links in this post.

 Nervous about your child lighting the candles on Hanukkah?
 With this simple toilet paper roll craft, kids can add and remove lights without any fire.

 This was a great matching, fine motor planning activity for my little one, and a math opportunity with my older preschooler.
 For example, one can explore symmetry with the menorah with the "Shamash" candle being in the middle.

 The twist?
 Before placing in the "lights," stick in a item like a sticker, mini dino, lollipop, or tattoo.
 Each night have your child reveal a little toy inside a candle as a treat!

 Then cut and shape a dreidel onto the paper.